AlrikF/Alrik-Portfolio/content/pages/info.md

     items:
       - type: FeaturedItem
         subtitle: MICROS
-        text: "**Intern**  Nov 2024\_-\_Present\n\n•\tBuilt an application to identify user intent and redact Personally Identifiable Information (PII), enhancing customer data security.\n•\tDeveloped a benchmarking framework for Azure AI language models, Named entity recognition models and LLMS to streamline the evaluation process for customers by reducing analysis time by 20% and improving decision-making for model deployment.\n•   Utilized Azure OpenAI for synthetic data augmentation for data that is scarcely available\n\n\n\n"
+        text: "**Intern**  Nov 2024\_-\_Present\n\n*   Built an application to identify user intent and redact Personally Identifiable Information (PII), enhancing customer data security.\n\n*   Developed a benchmarking framework for Azure AI language models, Named entity recognition models and LLMS to streamline the evaluation process for customers by reducing analysis time by 20% and improving decision-making for model deployment.\n\n\n*   Utilized Azure OpenAI for synthetic data augmentation for data that is scarcely available\n\n"
         styles:
           self:
             textAlign: left